ber-data/bertron-schema/README.md

 ## Developer Documentation

 <details>
-To run commands you may use good old make or the command runner [just](https://github.com/casey/just/) which is a better choice on Windows.
+To run commands you may use `make` or the command runner [just](https://github.com/casey/just/), which is a better choice on Windows.
-Use the `make` command or `duty` commands to generate project artefacts:
+Use the `make` command or `just` commands to generate project artefacts:
 * `make help` or `just --list`: list all pre-defined tasks
 * `make all` or `just all`: make everything
 * `make deploy` or `just deploy`: deploys site